Azure/AppService/_posts/2022-11-04-multi-region-web-app.md

 1. Leave the remaining defaults and select **Save**.
 You can track the deployment and commits in the **Logs** tab in the **Deployment Center** to monitor progress.
 1. Repeat the above steps for your other app.

 After a couple minutes, once the deployments to the staging slots complete, if you try accessing your slot's endpoint directly, you'll receive an "Error 403 - Forbidden" because the access restrictions were cloned from the production site.
 There are a couple strategies that can be used to review the staging site and then eventually get it into production.
 To quickly validate that your staging site is working, you can temporarily update its access restrictions by adding your IP to the allow list for example and then attempt to reach it's endpoint again.
 Be sure to remove that rule once you are done validating.
+Alternatively, if you don't plan on using slot traffic routing as described in the next section, you can update the access restrictions to meet your testing specifications.

 Since your Front Door is still pointing to your production apps, if you go to your Front Door's endpoint now, you'll still see the initial empty apps that were created earlier.
 You have a couple options here - you can either slot swap and your new code will move into production all at once, or you can try a variation of A/B testing using slot traffic routing.
 We'll go over both of these features.